 If you are buying a half beef and the hanging weight is 250 lbs.

 We prefer if you arrange to pick up your order directly from the butcher.
-However, it may work for us to deliver your order to one of our regular delivery locations.
-A fuel surcharge based on mileage will be applied if we transport your order to a distribution site.
-You may also pick up your order at the farm, however if we are asked to hold your order for more than a week, a freezer rental charge will be applied.
+You may also pick up your order at the farm, however $50 handling fee will be added to your invoice and if we are asked to hold your order for more than a week, a freezer rental charge will be applied.